-In April 2014, our board of directors undertook a review of the independence of each continuing director and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
+In 2014, our board of directors undertook a review of the independence of each director and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
 In making this determination, our board of directors considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director and the association of our directors with the holders of more than 5% of our common stock.
-As a result of this review, our board of directors determined that Dr. Hong, Mr. Lele, Dr. Schiff and Mr. McKee qualify as "independent" directors within the meaning of the NASDAQ rules.
+As a result of this review, our board of directors determined that Dr. Hong, Mr. Lele, Dr. Pellegrini, Dr. Schiff and Mr. McKee qualify as "independent" directors within the meaning of the NASDAQ rules.
 Although NASDAQ rules require that a majority of the board of directors and each member of our audit, compensation and nominating and corporate governance committees must be independent, under special phase-in rules applicable to new public companies, we will have until one year from the effective date of our initial public offering to comply with these independence requirements.
 As required under applicable NASDAQ rules, we anticipate that our independent directors will meet in regularly scheduled executive sessions at which only independent directors are present.
-There are no family relationships among any of our directors or executive officers.
+There are no family relationships among any of our directors or executive officers functioning of all of our committees will comply with all applicable requirements of the Sarbanes-Oxley Act of 2002, the NASDAQ Global Market and the SEC rules and regulations.